scala/scala-module-dependency-sample/README.md

 </dependency>
 ```

-*NOTE*: Due to an [issue](https://issues.scala-lang.org/browse/SI-8358) in Scala compiler, your project that depends on scala-xml will compile with Scala 2.11 even if you do not declare the dependency on `scala-xml` module.
+*NOTE*: Due to an [issue](https://issues.scala-lang.org/browse/SI-8358) in Scala compiler a project that uses scala-xml will compile successfully on Scala 2.11, even without an explicit dependency on the `scala-xml` module.
 However, it will fail at runtime due to missing dependency.
 In order to prevent that mistake we offer a workaround.
 Add `-nobootcp` Scala compiler option which will make scala-xml invisible to compilation classpath and your code will fail to compile when the dependency on `scala-xml` is missing.
 Check sample pom.xml for details.

 ### Scala cross-versioning with Maven